A quieter way out

 100%

 Confidential.
-Nothing you share leaves the conversation.
+Nothing you tell me leaves this conversation.

 A man journaling quietly at a wooden table in soft morning light